Holosun has released a tons of good products including the 507K X2 micro red dot for sub compact pistols.

 The Holosun 507K X2 is small!
 I have never imagine we would ever have something like this during all these years using an Trijicon RMR.

-It's basically the size of a regular Holosun 508T but scaled down for sub compact handguns.
+It's basically a baby Holosun 507C for sub compact handguns.

 what else is there?